jpz4085/BOOTDISK/README.md

 - Create a MS-DOS boot disk using the version included with Windows from XP to 8.1.
 (Enable from Tools Menu)

-- Create bootable Windows media and extract an ISO image to the disk.
+- Create bootable Windows install media and [Windows To Go](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/deployment/windows-to-go/windows-to-go-overview) media from an ISO image.[^1]

 - Create UEFI bootable exFAT or NTFS disks using the [UEFI:NTFS](https://github.com/pbatard/uefi-ntfs) bootloader downloaded by the main script.